ManojSankolSR/Apps/Firebase_Auth_Notes_App/README.md

 ## Features
 User Authentication: Secure user registration and login using Firebase Authentication.

+#### Login Options
+ Login using google
+ Login Using Email and Password

 Real-time Data Sync: Notes are synchronized in real-time across devices using Firestore Database.

 Create and Edit Notes: Add new notes and edit existing ones effortlessly.